MartinBernstorff/gokid/README.md

 ```

 Gokid looks for configuration files in the current directory, or any parent directory.
 It uses the values from the first config it encounters.

+## Roadmap
+* Add rollback in case of failure.
+Architecture is likely a command-pattern.